PAIDiPaidThis.com

 Why the price varies so much

 The per square metre figure only ever covers the basic shell.
-Once you add a kitchen, a roof lantern, bifold doors, underfloor heating or a knocked-through wall with steel, the real cost climbs.
-Ground conditions matter more than people expect, since poor soil or nearby trees can mean deeper foundations.
-Location plays a part too, with labour in the south east typically dearer than elsewhere.
-The finish level is the big swing, because a plain plastered box and a fully fitted open-plan kitchen sit at opposite ends of the range even at the same square metre size.
+Once you add a kitchen, a roof lantern, bifold doors, underfloor heating or a knocked-through wall with steel, the real cost climbs, and these fit-out choices are often where the biggest swings happen.
+Ground conditions matter more than people expect, since poor soil or nearby trees can mean deeper foundations and a bigger groundworks bill before a single wall goes up.
+Location plays a part too, with labour in the south east typically dearer than elsewhere in the country.
+Who you use matters as well.
+A sole trader running their own jobs tends to have lower overheads than a larger building firm with project managers and a bigger back office, and that difference shows up in the quote even for identical work.
+The finish level is the biggest swing of all, because a plain plastered box and a fully fitted open-plan kitchen sit at opposite ends of the range even at the same square metre size.

 How to pay less